-Defending against a sex crime allegation is one of the most demanding challenges that a Michigan Criminal Defense Attorney can undertake.
+Defending against a sex crime or other CSC allegation is one of the most demanding challenges that a Michigan Criminal Defense Attorney can undertake.
 Prosecutors, police, family members, friends and even judges can seem to line up against you.
 People often assume you are guilty just because you have been accused of a crime.
-Sex crime prosecutions are not easy to defend and you should not trust an inexperienced attorney to handle them.
+Sex crime cases are difficult to defend and you should not trust an inexperienced attorney to handle them.
 Fortunately, the attorneys at Kronzek & Cronkright are here to help.

 Since 1998, Kronzek & Cronkright has been representing clients facing all types of sex crime charges, including solicitation and rape.
 As Michigan sex crime attorneys we know how serious an accusation, investigation, arrest or criminal charge involving any type of sex crime can be, and we can develop a defense for every type of sex crime charge, including (but not limited to) the following: